DLA British Curriculum subjects: Maths, Science, Economics

 You are able to study and write exams in English

-Pass three grade 11 subjects with a grade C or higher
+Pass three GCSE subjects with a grade C or higher

 Pass two AS-Level subjects with a grade E or higher